Building a High-Performing Team: the Art of Hiring & Onboarding

 “Great things in business are never done by one person; they’re done by a team of people.”

-Accept this philosophy, and your vistas towards creating an overwhelmingly rare team will surely find success.
+Embrace this philosophy, and your vistas towards creating an exceptional team will surely find success.

 Designing the Perfect Job Description

 Everything begins here- the job description.
 Yes, your company’s quest for capitalizing on human assets runs parallel to having an enticing job listing.
 A desirable first start shows like a decisive first impression on a date.
 Links can be drawn to weaving an inviting and alluring dating profile that touchs a chord at the outset.
-Similar to an peer intor finalizing a gem map or an archaeologist tapping into the mysterytic hieroglyphs of the yesteryears, prospective candidates look for cues about ‘is this MY opportunity?’.
+Much like an peer intor decoding a gem map or an archaeologist tapping into the mysterytic hieroglyphs of the yesteryears, prospective candidates look for cues about ‘is this MY opportunity?’.

-To cement this positive impression, the job description should give aspirants a flavor of not just the role but echo the to make matters more complex, all the time ignored, organisational spirit.
-It’s like the resonating hum of a tuning fork or the intangible uncompromising beauty of a conductor front-running an orchestra, conveying unity and harmony among apparent chaos.
+In order to cement this positive impression, the job description should give aspirants a flavor of not just the role but echo the further, all the time ignored, organisational spirit.
+It’s like the resonating hum of a tuning fork or the intangible allure of a conductor front-running an orchestra, conveying unity and harmony among apparent chaos.

 Doing your Best with Technological Tools